An exhibition highlighting recent acquisitions by Los Angeles-based artists Tala Madani, Max Hooper Schneider, and Henry Taylor.

-The exhibition is organized by Ali Subotnick, curator, and Corrina Peipon, curatorial associate.
+This exhibition is organized by Connie Butler, chief curator, with Emily Gonzalez-Jarrett, curatorial associate.